Skip to main content

 }

 @AsyncTest is useful for tests that depend on game timers, scheduled tasks, or multi-tick processes.
-The timeoutTicks value (default 200, which is 10 seconds at 20 TPS) acts as a safety net to prevent indefinite waiting.
+The default timeoutTicks is 200 (~6.7 seconds at 30 TPS).
+This acts as a safety net to prevent tests from waiting forever. @FlowTest(timeoutTicks = N) works the same way.

 Common Patterns